Tupac Shakur: Vocal style

-Singers can manipulate different parts of their body to create various sounds.
-For instance, the "head voice" involves singing high-pitched tones resonating from the head, while the "chest voice" utilizes the chest area.
-In the documentary Tupac Shakur: Thug Angel, Greg "Shock G" Jacobs, one of Shakur's early producers, discusses how rappers also utilize different bodily areas to project their voices.
+In the documentary Tupac Shakur: Thug Angel, Greg "Shock G" Jacobs, one of Shakur's early producers, discusses how rappers use different bodily areas to project their voices.
 According to him, "Slick Rick rhymed from the nasal palate, Nas from the back of his throat, and Pac from the pit of his stomach, which is where his power came from."
 Shakur's influences stemmed from powerful orators like Martin Luther King Jr. and Malcolm X. Despite not being physically imposing, Shakur's voice carried immense weight and power, reminiscent of these influential speakers.

 Shakur was also known for his technique of stacking or layering vocals, adding depth and rawness to his voice.
 This approach, demonstrated notably on tracks like "Dear Mama" from his 1995 album Me Against the World, involves overlaying multiple vocal lines to highlight rhythms and emphasize words and phrases.
 Mastering this technique requires precision to maintain flow and clarity, as heard in the lyrics "and even though I act crazy/I gotta thank the Lord that you made me", where Shakur's voice transitions from full to husky, underscoring the emotional depth of the lyrics.
 Despite its difficulty, Shakur's background in jazz, poetry, and theater endowed him with exceptional rhythm control, enabling him to layer vocals seamlessly while preserving cohesion and flow.

+Poetry and literary influences

+Before and during his music career, Shakur wrote dozens of poems.
+According to Rolling Stone writer Andy Greene, Shakur was "a poet and activist who became one of his era's most revolutionary voices."
+He had a strong passion for theater and greatly admired William Shakespeare.
+Years after Shakur's death, rapper Nas remarked, "I put Tupac beyond Shakespeare."

+In 1993, Shakur portrayed Lucky in the film Poetic Justice alongside Janet Jackson.
+The poems featured in the film were written by poet and civil rights activist Maya Angelou.

+Many of Shakur's best-known poems were later collected in the posthumous poetry book The Rose That Grew from Concrete, released in 1999.
+The collection includes poems such as "Can U C the Pride in the Panther", "If I Fail", "Family Tree", "The Rose That Grew from Concrete", and "Jada".
+In 2021, Jada Pinkett Smith commemorated Shakur's 50th birthday by sharing a previously unreleased poem titled "Lost Soulz" on Instagram.

+In April 2022, a collection of handwritten poems Shakur wrote at age 11 was offered for sale for US$300,000, but ultimately sold for $90,000.
+The poems were dedicated to Jamal Joseph and three other members of the Black Panther Party while they were incarcerated at Leavenworth Prison.
+Even at a young age, Shakur's writing explored themes of Black liberation, mass incarceration, race, and masculinity.
+The collection also included a self-portrait depicting Shakur asleep with a pen in hand, dreaming of the Panthers being freed from prison, signed with a heart and the phrase "Tupac Shakur, Future Freedom Fighter."